 - Inexpensive product or service to produce

 For you that are a lot and deep into complexity, we need to sort things out regarding the universality and of course when root causes are applicable.
-If we refer to the Cynefin™ Framework by Dave Snowden, we will put all principles, root causes and symptoms for products or organisations in the disordered (recently changed to aporetic/confused) domain, due to their universality.
-To use the name confused instead of disordered, is a very good change, since before a root cause analysis is made, our picture is blurred or blurry due to all symptoms.
-Blurred for organisational problems where the root causes can be found and solved, since the organisation is heading for its purposes.
-Blurry in other cases, for example where many different purposes (interests) from different agents within the system, makes it difficult to judge which the root causes are or how to solve them.
-It is not until we try to solve the root cause to our caused problem(s), doing a WHAT in our own context, in the same way as we can do directly for non-caused problems, that we will finally be in the context dependent domains; Complex, Complicated or Obvious/Clear.
-So, after finding the root causes to our problems, we will finally leave the Disordered/Aporetic/Confused domain and solve the root causes within our context, where the solutions can be anywhere in the organisation.
-Some of the root causes have the solution within the team and can be referred to as continual improvement, but some of them requires dissolution of the problems, which means systemic changes in the organisation’s structure and processes.
-See the picture below, or this pdf file; principles – root causes – symptoms -in Cynefin Framework.
+If we refer to the Cynefin™ Framework by Dave Snowden, we will put all the symptoms for products or organisations in the Confused domain (former Disorder domain), not for their entanglement or their messiness, but due to the fact that they are insolvable.
+To use the name confused instead of disordered, is a very good change, since before a Systemic Problem Picture Analysis – SPPA is made, our picture is blurred or blurry due to all kinds of different symptoms.
+Blurred for organisational problems where the root causes really can be found and dissolved, since the organisation with its way of working is heading for its purposes.
+Blurry in other cases, for example where many different purposes (interests) from different agents within the system, makes it difficult to judge which the root causes are or how to dissolve them.
+It is not until we try to dissolve the root cause to our built-in problem(s), that we in the Complex domain redesign our way of working in the organization, i.e., a new systems design of our way of working.
+So, after finding the root causes to our problems, we will finally leave the Confused part of the Disorder domain and dissolve all the symptoms, consequences and their root causes in the Complex domain with the method Systemic Organizational Systems Design – SOSD.
+SPPA and SOSD really comes together in a two-part package, and for finding the organizational problems, SPPA is the starter and should be used continually to achieve proactiveness instead of reactiveness.
+The traditional approach is reactive, occurring when the incidents happen or to measure results from local PDCA cycles trying to verify a hypothesis at the team level, but with SPPA we do not need to wait for an incident happen or to wait until we can measure.
+This makes us not only proactive, it also means that we can get rid of unnecessary sub-optimization generated by probably most of these PDCA cycles, as well as a lot of measurements that neither can judge if the result was due to a sub-optimization or not.

-If we instead do the WHAT directly on a caused problem (symptom), we will wrongly put the problem in one of the Complex, Complicated or Obvious domains depending on our judgement.
+If we instead do the WHAT directly on a problem (symptom), we will wrongly, since categorisation is not possible, put a problem in one of the Complex, Complicated or Obvious domains depending on our judgement.
 But the WHAT can then of course never be a solution to our original visible problem, only a clear sub-optimisation with unintended consequences (since we have no foresight).
-Unfortunately, exploration today, trying the impossible of solving symptoms, has become the norm, which results in A Walk in the Dark in the Complex domain, only leading to sub-optimisation.
+Unfortunately, exploration today, trying the impossible of solving symptoms, has become the norm, which results in A Walk in the Dark, only leading to sub-optimisation.
+For more information and a picture of this, please see this last blog post in the series about Dissolution of (organizational) problems.

 We will focus on the organisational principles regarding activities, since most of the methods and frameworks are putting most of the effort trying to control them.
 For the principles regarding the people within our organisation, please look in this blog post, and how to dissolve problems in organisations generally, please look into this blog post.
 Here are the principles for activities, which is purely common sense, that except from complex contexts (maybe) were known already by the pharaohs when building the pyramids, where we need to: